 Identity management is really about addressability of the consumer—being able to anonymously recognize your customers across channels and devices.
-In the days when the wired web was the number one way content was consumed, cookies were the primary ID.
-They worked after all, which was better than nothing.
-Device IDs were a step forward, but their utility was limited by the fact that they identify the machines people use, not actual people.
+In the days when the wired web was the primary way content was consumed, cookies were the primary ID.
+They worked … better than nothing.
+Device IDs were a step forward, but their utility was limited by the fact that they identify the machines people use, but not actual people.

 Meanwhile, the opportunity and challenge for marketers is to reach customers throughout the day and night, and in context with current activities.
 That’s because digital channels are almost a constant part of consumers’ lives, especially when it comes to younger people.
-In our 2016 Consumer Adoption & Usage Study, we found that 92 percent of all 19- to 34-year-olds use a smartphone; 84 percent use a laptop computer; and 56 percent use a tablet.
-And according to Nielsen, 91 percent of adults have a mobile phone within arm’s reach 24 hours a day.
+In our most recent 2017 Consumer Digital Usage & Behavior Study, we found that 92 percent of all 19- to 34-year-olds use a smartphone; 84 percent use a laptop computer; and 56 percent use a tablet.
+And, according to Nielsen, 91 percent of adults have a mobile phone within arm’s reach 24 hours a day.

 The term “addressability” has become more complex in our multi-device, multi-channel world.
 It’s no longer about whether you have a way to reach an individual.
 Instead, it’s about having a unified view of a customer across channels.